bartbutenaers/node-red-contrib-ui-joystick/README.md

 # node-red-contrib-ui-joystick
 A Node-RED widget node to show a virtual joystick in the Node-RED dashboard

-Thanks to [Stephen McLaughlin](https://github.com/Steve-Mcl) for pointing me to the [nipplejs](https://github.com/yoannmoinet/nipplejs) library!
+Thanks to [Stephen McLaughlin](https://github.com/Steve-Mcl) for pointing me to the [nipplejs](https://github.com/yoannmoinet/nipplejs) library, and thanks to [Dave Conway-Jones](https://github.com/dceejay) for extensive testing and lots of useful feedback!

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):
 ```
 npm install node-red-contrib-ui-joystick
 ```

-## Introduction to SVG
-Scalable Vector Graphics (SVG) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
-We won't explain here how it works, because the internet is full of information about it.

 ## Support my Node-RED developments